DSharpPlus/DSharpPlus/docs/articles/hosting_options.md

 The simplest, and probably most hassle-free (and maybe cheapest in the long run) option is to find a provider that will lend you their machine or a virtual host so you can run your bot in there.

+Generally, cheapest hosting options are all GNU/Linux-based, so it's highly recommended you familiarize yourself with the OS and its environment, particularly the shell (command line), and concepts such as SSH.

 There are several well-known, trusted, and cheap providers:

 * [**Scaleway**](https://www.scaleway.com/ "Scaleway"): Cheap, and powerful.
 Scalway is based in Europe, and has locations